mostafamedhat1983/terraform-aws-eks/packer/README.md

 ## What It Does
 - Creates AMI from Amazon Linux 2023 base image
 - Provisions with Ansible (installs Docker, Jenkins, kubectl, Helm, etc.)
-- Runs Trivy security scan (fails on HIGH/CRITICAL vulnerabilities)
+- Runs Trivy security scan (fails on CRITICAL vulnerabilities)
 - Outputs AMI ID to `manifest.json`

 ## Build Commands